VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

 ## What's next?

 Setup a debugger, probably.
 You'll want to install the plugins [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).
-Then install `java-debug-adapter` and `java-test`.
-The code to setup the debugger is disabled, you'll need to "uncomment" the call to the function `enable_debugger()` in order to use it.
+Install `java-debug-adapter` and `java-test`.
+Then enable the debugger setup function in `jdtls.lua`, search for the variable `features` and set `debugger` to `true`.

 I didn't test the debugger so I can't tell you how it works, but I believe it should work.